 Common Questions

 Not at all!
-You can participate in the Raise the Paddle event, bid on the LMAAC Wheelbarrow Lot, or bid on the Leaders Council Bounty of the County Basket β€” all great ways to give without taking an animal home.
+You can participate in the Raise the Paddle event, bid on the LMAAC Wheelbarrow Lot, or bid on the Leaders Council Bounty of the County Basket — all great ways to give without taking an animal home.

-There is also an option to provide a direct donation to any youth via the add on program
+There is also an option to provide a direct donation to any youth via the Add-On Program.

-All animals are sent to a USDA-approved slaughter facility for processing.
+All livestock animals are sent to a USDA-approved slaughter facility for processing.
 The buyer is responsible for processing and wrapping costs.
 The LMAAC will provide written cutting and wrapping options.
 If you do not want the animal terminated, you must request an exception in writing from the LMAAC Chairperson by 5:00 pm on the day of the auction.
-Pullets (laying hens and ducks) are an exception β€” buyers arrange delivery or pickup of live birds or eggs.

 Large animals (beef, swine, lamb, goat) are sold by the pound.
 Poultry, rabbits, and eggs are sold by the lot.
 Animals that exceed the maximum weight for their class are sold at the maximum class weight, not their actual weight.
 Market Beef is always sold at actual weight with no maximum.

-Yes β€” buyers may participate by oral bid or by proxy.
+Yes — buyers may participate by oral bid or by proxy.
 Pre-register to receive your bidding number before the auction starts at 1:00 pm.
-Contact LMAAC Chairs to arrange for proxy bidding
+Contact LMAAC Chairs to arrange for proxy bidding – Clinton: cjgauthier@wsu.edu or Sara: justinsarahurley@gmail.com.

 Cash, check, and credit/debit cards are all accepted.
 Note that a 1.5% surcharge applies to card payments.
 All sales not paid in full at the time of sale will be assessed a 10% buyer’s premium unless pre-approved by the LMAAC Treasurer before the auction begins.
 Credit card invoices will be sent out a few days after the auction without the buyers premium being applied.

 Yes!
 Each exhibitor is required to write a personal thank-you letter to their buyer.
-It’s one of the meaningful traditions of the 4-H program β€” and one of the best parts of being a buyer.
+It’s one of the meaningful traditions of the 4-H program — and one of the best parts of being a buyer.

 Questions & Contact